barkarian/4stack/readme.md

 - You will get 3 microservices:postgres,and 2 services
 - You will get the initial code directly to your github
 - You will get ci/cd for production for your project (on main branch)
+- Both services are now up 🚀
-- Similarry with local deployment steps setup authentication
+- Setup authentication with auth0 (similarly with local deployment authentication setup)

 **After that create an auth0 application for production (Same process with the dev auth0 application that you will create for local development later)**